desecho/blog/content/posts/development-tools.md

 ### Virtual Machines

 - [VirtualBox](https://www.virtualbox.org/) — VirtualBox is a powerful x86 and AMD64/Intel64 virtualization product.
-- [VMware Workstation Player](https://www.vmware.com/ca/products/workstation-player.html) — Easily run multiple operating systems as virtual machines on your Windows or Linux PC with VMware Workstation Player.
+- [VMware Workstation Pro for PC](https://www.vmware.com/products/desktop-hypervisor/workstation-and-fusion) — Build and test nearly any app with the world's leading desktop hypervisor app for Windows and Linux.

 ## Utils